-Warren Brady is a Principal Geochemist based in Louisiana with more than 20 years of experience focused on the assessment and remediation of industrial, municipal, and federal sites contaminated with metals, chlorinated solvents, and fuel hydrocarbons.
-He specializes in geochemical analysis and remedial systems design at sites impacted by metals.
+Warren Brady is a Principal Consultant based in Louisiana with more than 25 years of experience focused on the assessment and remediation of industrial, municipal, and federal sites contaminated with metals, chlorinated solvents, and fuel hydrocarbons.
+He specializes in geochemical analysis and remedial systems design at sites impacted by metals, inorganics, and organics.

-His consulting experience includes risk evaluation and recovery and capture plan design and implementation for the municipal solid waste, aerospace, vinyl manufacturing, and fertilizer industries nationwide.
-For the fertilizer industry, Warren consults clients regarding the assessment and remediation of environmental issues arising from the nitrogen, phosphorous, metals, and low-level radioactivity associated with the use of fertilizers.
+His consulting experience includes assessment, risk evaluation, and remedial design for the municipal solid waste, aerospace, power, chemical and vinyl manufacturing, and fertilizer industries nationwide.
+For the fertilizer industry, Warren consults clients regarding the assessment and remediation of environmental issues arising from nitrogen, phosphorous, metals, and low-level radioactivity associated with the use of fertilizers.

-Frequently, Warren provides site evaluation, technical direction, and cost evaluation for the aggressive remediation of elevated arsenic, iron, lead, chlorinated organic compounds, and other contaminants.
-He has served as a technical expert or project manager on multiple projects involving geochemical assessments, natural attenuation, in situ bioremediation or fixation, and risk as
+Frequently, Warren provides site technical direction and cost evaluation for the aggressive remediation or passive treatment of elevated arsenic, iron, lead, chlorinated organic compounds, and other contaminants in soil or groundwater.
+He has served as a technical expert or project manager on multiple projects involving geochemical assessments, natural attenuation, in situ bioremediation or fixation, and risk assessment.

 Early in his career, Warren worked with Geosyntec Principal scientist Duane Graves and Matt Eick at Virginia Polytechnic Institute and State University in Blacksburg, Virginia.
 The Graves-Eick-Brady team developed two sequential extraction procedures used to assess metal immobilization processes, procedures now widely used throughout the environmental consulting industry.